facebookresearch/seamless_communication/ggml/README.md

 The project is still active in development.
 Contributions are welcome!

 ## Build
-To build the interactive console for S2TT & ASR,
+To build the interactive console for S2TT & ASR & T2TT,
 ```

 cd seamless_communication/ggml